dfsp-spirit/pkgfilecache/README.md

 }
 ```

 You can use this function to skip the test when appropriate.
-How to do that depends on your test suite, here is an example for `testthat`, you would use it in your test file, e.g., in `your_package/tests/testthat/test-whatever.R`:
+How to do that depends on your test suite, here is an example for the popular `testthat` suite.
+You would use the function from above in your test file, e.g., in `your_package/tests/testthat/test-whatever.R`, like this:

 ```r
 test_that("We can do stuff that requires optional data to be tested", {